| A Humanist Education as one of the Preconditions for the Transformation

 experience of the pupil, as well as his or her level of aggression towards the

+world situation, which could manifest itself at any concrete moment.
 However, the hierarchy of values will completely determine the qualitative side

 of the question as well as the symbolic and actual manifestation of this as